vagrant-libvirt/vagrant-libvirt/docs/configuration.markdown

   are listed [here](http://www.libvirt.org/formatdomain.html#elementsNICSDirect).
   Default is 'false'.

+Additionally for public networks, to facilitate validating if the device provided can be used, vagrant-libvirt will check both the host interfaces visible to libvirt and the existing networks for any existing bridge names.
+While some name patterns are automatically excluded as presumed incorrect, if this pattern list is incorrect it may be overridden by setting the option:
+* `host_device_exclude_prefixes` - ignore any device starting with any of these string patterns as a valid bridge device for a public network definition.

 ### Management Network

 vagrant-libvirt uses a private network to perform some management operations on